Our network security and network resilience work

-TBEST is a simulated threat intelligence-led penetration testing scheme which assesses how well an operator can detect, contain and respond to a cyber-attack.
-The overall aim is to identify and address any security vulnerability or other weaknesses in a provider’s functions, processes, systems or networks.
+TBEST is a threat intelligence-led penetration testing scheme which simulates a well-resourced cyber-attack from a nation state or large organised crime groups.
+It assesses how well a provider can detect, contain and respond to such an attack.
+The overall aim is to identify and address any security vulnerability or other weaknesses in a provider’s functions, processes, policies, systems or networks.

 As part of this scheme, we work in partnership with DCMS and the NCSC.

 Ofcom is expanding its work with telecoms providers to improve their network resilience.
 This will be particularly important over the next few years because the technology powering the networks is changing in fundamental ways.
 The information that we receive from providers when they report incidents allows us to assess these incidents and establish processes to improve network resilience.

 The legislation that requires telecom providers to take measures to ensure the security and resilience of their networks and services was amended by the Telecommunications (Security) Act 2021.
 Following this, we revised our 2017 guidance on security requirements so that it applies to the sub-category of security compromises relating to the resilience of networks and services, in terms of availability, performance, or functionality.
 We have also taken the opportunity to update the guidance to take account of the revised legislative framework, as well as to reflect the changing nature of resilience risks and Ofcom’s experience of incident reporting and investigation.